People inside Iran describe heavy security and scattered damage in first calls to outside world

-DUBAI, United Arab Emirates (AP) — Iranians could call abroad on mobile phones Tuesday for the first time since communications were halted during a crackdown on nationwide protests in which activists said at least 646 people have been killed.
+DUBAI, United Arab Emirates (AP) — Iranians made phone calls abroad for the first time in days Tuesday after authorities severed communications during a crackdown on nationwide protests that activists say killed at least 646 people, giving a glimpse of life after being cut off from the outside world.

+Witnesses described a heavy security presence in central Tehran, burned-out government buildings, smashed ATMs and few passersby.
+Meanwhile, people remain concerned about what comes next, including the possibility of strikes after U.S. President Donald Trump said he could possibly use the military to defend peaceful protesters.
+Trump also has said Iran wants to negotiate with Washington.

+“My customers talk about Trump’s reaction while wondering if he plans a military strike against the Islamic Republic,” said shopkeeper Mahmoud, who gave only his first name out of concerns for his safety.
+“I don’t expect Trump or any other foreign country cares about the interests of Iranians.”

-Several people in Tehran were able to call The Associated Press and speak to a journalist there.
+Several people in Tehran were able to call The Associated Press on Tuesday morning and speak to a journalist there.
 The AP bureau in Dubai, United Arab Emirates, was unable to call those numbers back.
-The witnesses said SMS text messaging still was down and that internet users in Iran could connect to government-approved websites locally but nothing abroad.
+The witnesses said text messaging still was down and that internet users in Iran could connect to government-approved websites locally but nothing abroad.

-The witnesses gave a brief glimpse into life on the streets of the Iranian capital over the four and a half days of being cut off from the world.
-They described seeing a heavy security presence in central Tehran.

-Anti-riot police officers, wearing helmets and body armor, carried batons, shields, shotguns and tear gas launchers.
-They stood watch at major intersections.
+Anti-riot police officers, wearing helmets and body armor, carried batons, shields, shotguns and tear gas launchers, according to the witnesses.
+Police stood watch at major intersections.
 Nearby, the witnesses saw members of the Revolutionary Guard's all-volunteer Basij force, who similarly carried firearms and batons.
 Security officials in plainclothes were visible in public spaces as well.

 Several banks and government offices were burned during the unrest, they said.
-ATMs had been smashed and banks struggled to complete transactions without the internet, the witnesses added.
+Banks struggled to complete transactions without the internet, the witnesses added.

 However, shops were open, though there was little foot traffic in the capital.
 Tehran's Grand Bazaar, where the demonstrations began Dec.
 28, was to open Tuesday.
 However, a witness described speaking to multiple shopkeepers who said the security forces ordered them to reopen no matter what.
 Iranian state media had not acknowledged that order.